 We will issue you with a pair of appropriate gloves for use on the day which must be worn when using saws and loppers.
 You are welcome to wear your own safety gloves if you prefer.

-Protective safety glasses will be provided and we strongly recommend that these are worn on tasks as there are likely to be branches etc. at eye level where you are working.
+Protective safety glasses will be available and we strongly recommend that these are worn on tasks as there are likely to be branches etc. at eye level where you are working.
 Please ask for a pair if you wish to wear them.

 How fit do I need to be?